Osorkon21/Bossfall/Bossfall ReadMe.txt

           armor and fancy or expensive-looking items are not in low quality shops.

+    SKILLS:

+        - By default, most skills are very difficult to level.
+Language skills are much easier to level.

+        - The "Skill Advancement Difficulty" setting determines how fast you gain skill levels.

+    VAMPIRISM:

+        - Vampire players are healed varying amounts when they kill anything with fresh blood.

 PROJECT HISTORY:

     Bossfall's origin can be traced back to early 2021, when I was on a mission to beat every single game that I currently owned.